The translation of this document is outdated.

 Section 24.
 The by-law of a local government is a

-binding regulation, which determines the administrative
+binding regulation which determines the administrative

 organisation of the local government, the procedures for the

-territorial administration, as well as other organisational
+the territorial administration, and also other organisational

 issues of the activities of the local government.